 Oh my God!
 Always!
 Always!

-These examples demonstrate that a supportive social support system is an asset that allows parents and children to thrive.
+These examples demonstrate that a supportive social support system is a critical asset for parents and children to thrive.
 The loss of valuable members of one’s support network may make it difficult to manage, as illustrated in the case of Tania who suffered from a mental breakdown and permanent loss of her children.
 Previous research indicates that a loss or lack of social support can be detrimental to the mental and emotional well-being of individuals (Sheppard 1994, Stenfert Kroese et al. 2002).
 Social support provides a buffer during traumatic circumstances.

 Discussion and Conclusion

 It has long been discussed that factors such as drug abuse, poor housing quality, physical and mental issues, incarceration (Chaffin, Kelleher and Hollenberg 1996, Walker, Zangrillo and Smith 1994), and parental socioeconomic status (Duncan et al. 1998, Ludwig and Mayer 2006, Ou et al. 2007) play a role in the well-being and outcome of children.
 Low-income families who have been involved with the foster care system, experience similar structural challenges in their neighborhoods yet, their outcomes may be different compared to other parents living in the same physical space.
 The forty-one families in my study were all similarly exposed to social problems such as a lack of jobs in the neighborhood, substance abuse, crime, poor housing quality, and physical and mental challenges.
 However, some families had their children placed (whether voluntarily or involuntarily) into the foster care system while others did not.
 In fact, there is significant variation in outcomes among those who face similar structural conditions (see a review of the literature by Newman and Massengill 2006).
 This study sought to develop a better understanding of these differences.
-The study took a comparative approach – those families involved in foster care and those who weren’t – to investigate the key ingredients that were absent and/or present which would influence the involvement of families in the foster care system.
+The study took a comparative approach – those families involved in foster care and those who weren’t – to investigate the key factors that were absent and/or present which would influence the involvement of families in the foster care system.
 Special focus was placed on examining the structural factors that would influence involvement in the foster care system.

 The findings of this study lead to an important conclusion: that social relationships – which include networks, support, and integration – play crucial roles in the placement (or non-placement) of children into foster care.
 It is important to consider the relationship between social networks, risk factors such as homelessness, drugs, and poverty, social isolation, and placement into foster care.
 In other words, what role do social networks and isolation play in foster care placement and how exactly is that influenced by risk factors?
-According to my findings while social networks are important for both groups, it appears that risk factors such as parental substance abuse, poverty, and homelessness play a role in isolating parents whose children end up in foster care from members of their social network.
+According to my findings, while social networks are important for both groups, it appears that risk factors such as parental substance abuse, poverty, and homelessness play a role in isolating parents whose children end up in foster care from members of their social network.
 I do not argue that the mere presence of risk factors will influence outcomes or result in isolation but rather the extent to which these risk factors are present is important.
 It results in isolation of parents from their social network members and results in an inability to care for their children.